andrew128/andrew128.github.io/_posts/2020-8-6-SIRModel.md

 ```

 Note that each of the outputs of the differential equations calculated are multiplied by a variable *delta_time*.
 This variable represents the change in time at each time step *dt*.
 Looking at the differential equations described in the [Explanation](#explanation) section, we see that we can get *dS*, *dI*, and *dR* by multiplying both sides by *dt*.
 The smaller the value of *dt*, the greater the accuracy.
 In calculus, this is taking the derivative of a variable.
 We are approximating the derivative by calculating the change in *R* over a change in *t* (also known as the slope).

-We also make several assumptions in our implementation:
-- no new additions to susceptible group
-- population changes only as a result of the current disease
-- fixed # of people will recover any given day
-- once recovered, can't get reinfected

 Running the following command will generate the graph.
 ```